cjkennedy1972/px-ocp-mco-multipath/README.md

 # px-ocp-mco-multipath

-YAML file creates an OpenShift MachineConfig to enabled multipathd and configure it to ignore locally attached devices
+Applying the two YAML files in this repo creates an OpenShift MachineConfig to enable multipathd and configure it to ignore locally attached devices and adds Pure Storage's recommended UDEV rules.

 ** Updated Nov.
 5th 2024**
 - Latest multipath.conf for Pure Storage FlashArrays